eric-mc2/eric-mc2-cv/content/projects/dnc-effect.md

 - the security perimeter around the event centers may actually suppress ridership
     - we can mitigate this by drawing larger buffers, but this weakens our identification strategy (transit outside the perimeter might be spuriously correlated)

+**Gravity and Catchement Models**

+- A real urban mobility researcher would probably use some kind of diffusion model, saying that rider origins are normally distributed around each station.
+    This might be more realistic but I don't have the capacity to estimate and incorporate this kind of complexity.